-The 6th Annual Robbins Case Competition in Healthcare Management will be held on a date TBD, at the Paul L. Foster Campus for Business and Innovation at Baylor University.
+The 7th Annual Robbins Case Competition in Healthcare Management will be held on Friday, October 20, at the Paul L. Foster Campus for Business and Innovation at Baylor University.

 To provide a forum for master’s-level students to participate in a national case competition in healthcare management with a distinct financial/quantitative emphasis.

 - National recognition for the participating programs and for the students who compete